 Your functional threshold represents the maximum power output you can sustain for 1 hour.
 Your FTP estimate will form the basis for your personalized power zones and for most power-based training plans.

-Your Edge 1030 can detect your Functional Threshold either through a guided workout or automatically during a normal ride.
+Your compatible Edge can detect your Functional Threshold either through a guided workout or automatically during a normal ride.
 Either way, by gathering heart rate data across a range of power outputs, the device will estimate your threshold in terms of power output.
 You will find your FTP estimate improves over time as your device learns your overall fitness level.
-Your Edge 1030 also shows your FTP as a watts/kg value in relation to your weight and displays it on a rainbow gauge.
+Your compatible Edge also shows your FTP as a watts/kg value in relation to your weight and displays it on a rainbow gauge.
 This allows you to very quickly compare your own power-to-weight ratio against riders of different sizes.